 Investing in your comfort by means of adding warmth to your swimming pool can bring you a huge amount of satisfaction.
 Essentially, heating your swimming pool will prolong the period you can enjoy your pool and this extends far into the cooler months.

-Depending on the pool and client’s requirements, it may be a simple process to add to your swimming pool.
+Depending on the pool and your requirements, it may be a simple process to add heating to your swimming pool.
 If this isn’t possible a more complex procedure may be needed.
 Using an air/ground source heat pump can be cost-effective and allow you to use your pool all year round without the additional running costs of an oil or gas boiler.
 A more detailed approach to heat your indoor basement swimming pool would require a heat exchanger, AHU and ducting.
 Here at Aqua Platinum Projects, we can assist with any heating requirements big or small.
+Find out some of the best and proven methods to heat your swimming pool below.

 The typical way in which to heat a residential outdoor swimming pool would be an air source heat pump.
 Heat pumps work by moving the water into the heat pump via the filtration system.
 Essentially the process is similar to the way a refrigerator works, heat is drawn from the environment surrounding the heat pump which is then turned into heat for your pool.
 Using a heat pump is highly efficient, economical, easy to use, durable and environmentally friendly.
 A heat pump uses electricity to extract heat from the outside air and distributes it into the water.